 Princess Shayna’s Invisible Visible Gift has also been adapted as a children’s musical production at the Broadway Theatre of Pitman and The Trilogy School of Performing Arts.
 The focus of the musical productions is 1) dealing with bully behavior, 2) accepting and appreciating differences, 3) understanding and managing health challenges.

-Purr fect Pals: A Kid, A Cat & Diabetes is a picture book written and designed to offer comfort, education, and encouragement to children (ages 2-12) who live with the challenges of T1D and T2D.
-The story is told through the true-life experiences of two main characters, a “kid” named Josh (Sheila’s son, Joshua) and his “cat,” named Sky (Joshua’s cat) who learn to live with the “highs” and “lows” of their diabetes.
+Purr fect Pals: A Kid, A Cat & Diabetes is a picture book written and designed to offer comfort, education, and encouragement to children (ages 2-12) who live with the challenges of T1D (type 1 diabetes) and T2D type 2 diabetes).
+The story is told through the true-life experiences of two main characters, a “kid” named Jack (who represents Sheila’s son, Joshua) and his “cat,” named Sky (Joshua’s cat) who learn to live with the “highs” and “lows” of their diabetes.
 The characters’ mirror images and the sequence of events teach children they are not alone.
 Readers realize that they can achieve their heart’s desire and overcome obstacles, turning them into life-long opportunities.

 Sheila allocates 10% of the royalties from the sale of her other books to the Juvenile Diabetes Research Foundation (JDRF).
 Sheila is honored to be a Member of the Board of Chancellors the South Jersey Chapter of JDRF.
 Sheila has first-hand knowledge and experience with the numerous challenges diabetes creates.
 Her father (of blessed memory) had T2D, her eldest son, Joshua, was diagnosed with T1D 29 years ago, when he was fifteen years old, and their family cat had T1D.